flairNLP/fundus/docs/how_to_contribute.md

 # How to contribute

 Before contributing a parser, check the [**readme**](../README.md) if there is already support for your desired publisher.
-In the following, we will walk you through an example implementation covering the best practices for adding a news source.
+In the following, we will walk you through an example implementation of the [*Los Angeles Times*](https://www.latimes.com/) covering the best practices for adding a news source.

 #### 1.
 Get used to the library architecture in `src/library`.